codexunter/Java-SQL-Spring/README.md

-# A simple back-end app for managing a relational database, written in Java and SQL, without Spring.
-The description and an example of usage are provided in the videos below
+# A simple back-end app for managing a relational database, written in Java and SQL, with use of Spring Boot

 ## Launching the app and viewing records in tables (GET request)